stt-datacore/website/static/crew/anij_crew.md

 published: true
 ---

-Her strong DIP/MED gauntlet pair is available at one star and she offers arena EV at 5 seconds to help newer players counter the instant damage onslaught.
-Some work available on new rosters, but she rapidly descends to worthless as your roster matures.
+Welcome to the Romantic mega waiting room.
+Help yourself to a bagel and please note that, yes, time does indeed move more slowly here.
+While you're waiting, Anij's gauntlet pair (top ten among all crew) or arena evasion at five seconds may help out newer rosters, but her value falls off a cliff as you leave the early game.